VNKTSH00/CsNotes/AgileFundementals/AgileIntro.md

     - A cenceptual framework where software is developed in iterations.
     - It satisfies the customer through early and continuous delivery of valuable softwrae.
     - Useful when there is no clarity on the client's requirement or when the client frequently changes his requirement
     - The development activities can be carried out using the iterative actions.

+    - Agile Methodology is an approach to project management that uses four values and twelve principles to organize projects
+    - It works in ongoing sprints of project planning and execution
+    - Agiles projects require an iterative approach
+    - Framworks available for Agile methods are

+        1. Scrum
+        2. Kanban
+        3. Extreme Programming
+        4. Dynamic System Development Method (DSDM)
+        5. Feature Driven Development
+        6. Lean Software Development

     Requirements -> Planning -> Design -> (Development -> Testing -> QA -> Development) -> Deployment -> Maintenance